 The accompanying consolidated financial statements have been prepared assuming that the Company will continue as a going concern.
-As discussed in Note 2(b) to the consolidated financial statements, the Company incurred a loss from operations of RMB146.2 million, and net cash used in operating activities of RMB89.4 million.
-As of December 31, 2023, the Company had an accumulated deficit of RMB1.6 billion, that raise substantial doubt about its ability to continue as a going concern.
+As discussed in Note 2(b) to the consolidated financial statements, the Company incurred a net loss of RMB157 million, and net cash used in operating activities of RMB112.9 million.
+As of December 31, 2024, the Company had an accumulated deficit of RMB1.81 billion, that raise substantial doubt about its ability to continue as a going concern.
 Management's plans in regard to these matters are also described in Note 2(b).
 The consolidated financial statements do not include any adjustments that might result from the outcome of this uncertainty.